Frequently asked questions

-What is the purpose of the study, how can I benefit?
+What is the purpose of the studies, how can I benefit?

 What are the possible risks or side effects?

-The procedures and study protocol include known risks.
-They will be discussed with you by the study doctor and will also be detailed in the consent form.
+The procedures and study protocol include a list of known risks.
+They will be discussed with you by the study doctor and will also be detailed in the patient consent form.

 Where does the study take place and with whom?

-How long does the study take and how often should I visit the clinic?
+How long does the study take and how often should I expect to visit the clinic?

 Study follow-up after implantation lasts up to 36 months.
-Medical follow-up exams will be performed after 1 day, then 1 week, 6 weeks, and then 3, 6, 12, 18, 24 and 36 months after implantation.
+In addition to personalized training and reeducation program, the medical follow-up exams will be performed after 1 day, then 1 week, 6 weeks, and then 3, 6, 12, 18, 24 and 36 months after implantation.

 Will my expenses and travelling to the site be covered?